danishprakash/danishpraka.sh/pages/posts/build-oci-image-from-scratch.md

 hello        scratch    25e8b3bd9720  N/A       3.67MB
 ```

-Thanks to the scratch base image, our image has a minimal footprint, in fact, the only file in our image is our binary.
+Thanks to the scratch base image, our image has a minimal footprint.
+In fact, the only file in the image is our binary.

 # Using a Base Image
-Let's try creating a version of our image which is based on `alpine` rather than scratch.
-This would introduce another layer in our image, so let's see how to handle multiple layers.
-For the sake of better understanding, this is how our Containerfile would look using alpine if we hadn't been doing it from scratch.
+Let's create a version of our image based on `alpine` instead of scratch.
+This introduces another layer in our image, so let's see how to handle multiple layers.
+In this case, the Containerfile is as follows.

 ```
 FROM alpine:latest